-Doctoral training with ACCE at the University of Liverpool
+Doctoral training with ACCE2 at the University of Liverpool

-Application is now OPEN
+The application is now OPEN

-The deadline for applications is 9th January 2018, and shortlisted applicants will be interviewed in the week beginning 12th February 2018.
+The deadline for applications is 9th January 2019, and shortlisted applicants will be interviewed in the week beginning 11th February 2019.
 Shortlisted applicants will be interviewed for only one project from across the ACCE partnership.
 However, as some projects have much more applicants than others, we encourage applicants to consider applying for more than one project within ACCE in order to maximise their chances of being interviewed.

 For more information, or to apply for a project, follow the links below.
-Information about projects offered by other ACCE partners can be found on the main ACCE website.

 ACCE PhD opportunities based at the University of Liverpool